coral-xyz/anchor/examples/lockup/docs/staking.md

 Feel free to skip this section and jump to the **Reward Vendors** section if you want to just see how rewards work.

-One could imagine several ways to drop rewards onto a staking pool, each with their own downsides.
+One could imagine several ways to drop rewards onto a staking pool, each with there own downsides.
 Of course what you want is, for a given reward amount, to atomically snapshot the state of the staking pool and to distribute it proportionally to all stake holders.
 Effectively, an on chain program such as